deantindol/Poker-Preflop-Pot-Odds/README.md

 For two random hands, run Random.

 For information on the breakdown of how many possible hand ranks each player can win with, add "-l" as an argument.

+To calculate odds after the flop or turn, add "-t 3" or "-t 4" as an argument.